Abandoned Vehicles

 S-10

-The Dodge Omni and the nearly identical Plymouth Horizon was subcompact car produced by Chrysler between 1978 and 1990.
-They were the first front-wheel drive economy cars assembled in the United States.
+The Dodge Omni and the nearly identical Plymouth Horizon were subcompact cars produced by Chrysler between 1978 and 1990.
+They were the first front-wheel-drive economy cars assembled in the United States.

 Fire Trucks